RobertoVetere/banking-system-V2/README.md

 ```
 localhost:8080/
 ```
-Remember to change the password in application.properties Some sample screenshots are available to help you test the api in Postman.
+Remember to change the password in application.properties.
+Some sample screenshots are available to help you test the api in Postman.

 ![Create Account](screenshots/properties.PNG)